 There are two main components to focus on when choosing your hiking equipment; the types of shoes you're wearing and the weight of your backpack.

 Your shoes need to be correctly fitted if you're going to be hiking for a long time.
-Poorly-made shoes can be uncomfortable and will affect your gait.
-This can cause unnecessary pressure on your knees, and your feet may hurt each time you strike the ground because it can't absorb the impact.
+Poorly-made shoes can be uncomfortable.
 By picking a good pair of hiking shoes or boots, you'll ease some of the pressure inflicted on your knees and other joints, making it a lot more comfortable to hike.
 The best advice we can give you here, is to get your hiking shoes and/or boots fitted by an expert.
 So if you have the opportunity, avoid shopping online, and get in-store to get fitted.
+(And if shopping in person is not possible, then at do your research!).

 The other factor is the weight of your backpack.
 Your knees are carrying your weight plus any additional items that you've got on your body.
 This means your clothes and also anything inside of your backpack.
 By removing anything unnecessary, you'll lighten your load, which ultimately means less stress on your knees.